 STBE anticipates that the schools will share mental health and physical health services by sharing a school psychologist, on-campus health center, and other similar resources.
-We have begun establishing relationships with local agencies, such as Family Source, that are interested in partnering with the schools at CRHS#13 in providing these services.
+We have begun establishing relationships with local agencies, such as Family Source, that are interested in partnering with the school at Hilda Solis Learning Academy in providing these services.